-- 1. Park the coach on level ground and shut down the Power Unit. - 2.
+- 1. Park the coach on level ground, shut down the Power Unit and remove the front access door. - 2.
 Unscrew the oil fill cap, pull out the dip stick and wipe it clean.
 Reinsert the dip stick and secure the cap.
 Remove the cap and dipstick again to check the oil level (Figure 3-4).